 175 Policy 12 - Congerstone Page 50, First bullet Delete the wording - "people living and working in" It is considered that in its current form, this policy could be misconstrued to imply that new housing will only be made available to those that either live or work in the village.
 This would be an inappropriate restriction to place on market housing.
-176 Housing Table 2 Pg 55 Add; Source Strategic Housing Market Assessment Page 6-188, Figure 6-21 Clarification of source.
-177 Housing Table 3 Pg 55 Add; Source Strategic Housing Market Assessment Page 6-194, Figure 6-30 Clarification of source.
-178 Housing Para 4.51 Add to end of paragraph 4.51; And aim to address the special needs identified within the up to date Strategic Housing Market Assessment and the needs of an aging population as identified within the Study into Older Peoples Housing Needs and Aspirations. studies and assessments.
-179 Page 55, Para 4.51 Add to end of paragraph 'This policy also includes guidance on the required density of new developments across the Borough.
+176 Housing Table2Pg 55 Add; Source Strategic Housing Market Assessment Page 6-188, Figure 6-21 Clarification of source.
+177 Housing Table3Pg 55 Add; Source Strategic Housing Market Assessment Page 6-194, Figure 6-30 Clarification of source.
+178 Housing Para 4.51 Add to end of paragraph 4.51; And aim to address the special needs identified within the up to date Strategic Housing Market Assessment and the needs of an aging population as identified within the Study into Older Peoples Housing Needs and Aspirations. • • • 179 Page 55, Para 4.51 Add to end of paragraph 'This policy also includes guidance on the required density of new developments across the Borough.
 Due to the varied nature of the settlements within Hinckley and Bosworth it is not considered appropriate to apply the national indicative minimum of 30 dwellings per hectare Borough wide.'
-180 Policy 16 Page 56 Add following the second paragraph: 'Proposals for new residential development will be required to meet a minimum net density of: • At least 40 dwellings per hectare within and adjoining Hinckley, Burbage, Barwell and Earl Shilton.
+180 Policy 16 Page 56 Add following the second paragraph: 'Proposals for new residential development will be required to meet a minimum net density of: At least 40 dwellings per hectare within and adjoining Hinckley, Burbage, Barwell and Earl Shilton.
 To clarify the Borough Council's approach to minimum densities in new developments.

 At least 30 dwellings per hectare within and adjoining the Key Rural Centres, Rural Villages and Rural Hamlets.
 In exceptional circumstances, where individual site characteristics dictate and are justified, a lower density may be acceptable.
 181 Policy 16 Pg 56, last para Reword policy to delete 'possible' and replace with 'viable'.
 The policy will read'demonstrated that this is not viable on the particular site'.
 To clarify that if it isn't viable to meet a 'very good' rating against building for Life then it will not be required.
 182 Policy 16 Pg 56 first para The Council requires a mix of housing types and tenures to be provided on all sites of 10 or more dwellings, taking into account the type of provision that is likely to be required, by utilising Table 3 as a starting point for housing mix, and the specific needs of each submarket informed by the most up to date Housing Market Assessment, Study into Older Peoples Housing Needs and Aspirations, and other local evidence, such as a housing needs survey or parish plan.
-Reference Table 3 within Policy 16, as a 183 Housing Pg 56 para 4.53 Redraft final sentence of para 4.53 to read; The local needs and rural exceptions policy detailed below allows local communities the flexibility to provide for these local needs.
+Re-instate the word tenure as the policy relates to open market housing.
+Reference Table 3 within Policy 16, as a starting point for housing mix.
+Add reference documents to meet identified shortages of housing for an aging population.
+183 Housing Pg 56 para 4.53 Redraft final sentence of para 4.53 to read; The local needs and rural exceptions policy detailed below allows local communities the flexibility to provide for these local needs.
 Further details will be provided in a Supplementary Planning Document.